-To curb a physician shortage in rural areas, a handful of medical schools are offering programs that connect their students with rural communities to entice them to practice in these areas, the Associated Press reports.
+To curb a physician shortage in rural areas, a handful of medical schools are offering programs that connect their students with rural communities, the Associated Press reports.

 Rethinking your rural hospital strategy?
 Answer these 4 guiding questions.